jluisgarcia/flexbox-responsive-navigation-bar/README.md

 ## Flexbox responsive navigation bar
-Navigation bar for easy integraion and customization on any new or existing page.
+Navigation bar for easy integration and customization on any new or existing page.